Skip to content

 Why Is AI Widening the Dev/Ops Gap?

 Toil is the repetitive, manual operational work that scales with system load rather than adding lasting value.
-Catchpoint’s annual SRE reports tracked toil rising from 25% to 34% between 2024 and 2026, the first sustained increase since the survey began in 2020.
-DORA’s 2025 report independently confirmed that AI tooling has not reduced operational toil.
+Catchpoint’s annual SRE reports tracked toil rising from 25% to 34% between 2024 and 2026, the first sustained increase in five years.
 Over the same period, 92% of developers report that AI tools increase the blast radius of bad code needing to be debugged (DevOps.com, 2025).
-AI-generated code flows through pipelines designed for human-paced change, and the human-in-the-loop guardrails have not kept up.
 Defensive pipeline architectures can close part of this gap, but they address the pipeline, not the production governance layer.

 Three root causes keep surfacing in post-mortems: